LukeBrandon/fluke/README.md

-# leurocord
+# flyuke
-Leocord is a discord-like app written in Rust
+Flyuke is a discord-like app written in Rust

 ***